-In today’s DIY music environment, there are plenty of opportunities for self-directing and taking control of your distribution, fan promotion, social marketing, tour booking and everything in between.
-But one thing most DIY artists don’t focus on enough is managing finances and funding.
-There are many ways to do it yourself and in this post, Janette Berrios explains some methods you may not have tried yet along with some tips on what to avoid.
+In today’s DIY music environment, artists have endless opportunities to manage distribution, fan promotion, social marketing, tour booking, and more.
+However, one area many DIY musicians overlook is managing finances and funding.
+There are many ways to do it yourself, and in this post, Janette Berrios explains methods you may not have tried yet along with some tips on what to avoid.
 Let’s dive in…

 Alternative Ways To Fund Your Music Career in the DIY Age